 Master’s in Pharmacology

-Career opportunities for masters-level pharmacologists exist in the pharmaceutical industry, government agencies, laboratories, as well as biotechnology companies.
-Students have also applied for PhD or MD programs and used their pharmacology coursework to benefit the program.
+Opportunities for masters-level pharmacologists exist in the pharmaceutical industry, government agencies, and laboratories, as well as at biotechnology companies.
+Masters students may also decide to apply for Ph.D. or M.D. programs, where the coursework completed in this master’s program will prove beneficial.

 How to Apply